MadMatcher/MadLib/docs/madlib-technical-guide.md

 ### Best Practices

-We end ths guide by sharing some simple tips for starting a new mathing project:
+We end the guide by sharing some simple tips for starting a new mathing project:

 1. **Understand Your Data**
    ```python